BloodHorse.com

-The Five-Cross Files will look at topics that concern breeders and pedigree enthusiasts.
-We'll examine the bloodlines of successful horses and test the tools that are available to bloodstock professionals.
-Some of the material we'll cover is going to be data-intensive and "serious" research; some will be just for fun.
+The Five-Cross Files looks at topics that concern Thoroughbred breeders and pedigree enthusiasts.
+We examine the bloodlines of successful race horses and test the tools that are available to bloodstock professionals.
+Some of the material we cover is data-intensive and "serious" research; some is just for fun.

-Regular followers of The Five-Cross Files will, I hope, be introduced to fresh approaches in the study of pedigrees and bloodlines, new tools to improve the chances of success, and novel concepts and ideas that lead to new avenues of research and understanding.
+Regular followers of The Five-Cross Files will, I hope, be introduced to fresh approaches in the study of Thoroughbred pedigrees and bloodlines.
+We'll look at new tools that claim to improve the chances of success.
+And occasionally, we'll delve into novel concepts and ideas that lead to new avenues of research and understanding.

 Readers of the blog have an everpresent opportunity to respond, to argue, to scoff, to applaud, to correct -- and in a very real way, to help shape the direction of The Five-Cross Files.
 This is one of the first areas of BloodHorse.com where readers can interact.
 I hope you'll feel a sense of community and will actively take part in the discussion.

-In the course of my writing, you'll occasionally read about my horses, my breeding theories, and my grand successes (okay, okay--and the failures, too).
+In the course of my writing, you'll occasionally read about my horses and my breeding theories -- and I'll try to share some of the mistakes I made along the way so maybe you can avoid repeating them!
 To introduce myself briefly here, I'll give you some of my background in and out of the Thoroughbred industry.

-• At Blood-Horse Publications: I started out as data coordinator for our Audience Development office and learned a lot about what our customers are really looking for.
-Receiving the magazine on time, getting up-to-date racing and breeding statistics, and reading all the details about great horses both in the headlines and in history -- those are the obvious answers.
-Just as important, though, readers of The Blood-Horse want to find answers, to see the bigger picture, to have an insider's edge.
+- At Blood-Horse Publications: I started out as data coordinator for our Audience Development office and learned a lot about what our customers are really looking for.
+(It pretty much comes down to this: readers of The Blood-Horse want to find answers, to see the bigger picture, to have an insider's edge.)

-In my current position as research editor for digital media, I work with our data providers to ensure accuracy and comprehensiveness of our resources.
+In my current position as research editor, I work with our data providers to ensure accuracy and comprehensiveness of our resources.
 As product developer for TrueNicks and as a team member on other data services projects, I am involved with several unique products that benefit Thoroughbred professionals.
-As an editor, I also get to read our experts' pedigree analyses before the rest of the world!
+As a contributor to the Stallion Register Online, I try to find innovative ways to present the myriad statistical data about Thoroughbred stallions to breeders and investors.
+And as an editor and a pedigree geek, I also get to read our experts' pedigree analyses before the rest of the world!

 The best choice for commenting on any topics that I discuss is to use the comments feature.
 By doing so, you'll reach me as well as your fellow readers, so that we can all benefit from your feedback.
 To reach me outside of The Five-Cross Files, please use the following particulars: